softlab-ntua/pzhelp/Macros.md

 ## READ_STRING

-Reads a string, ie. a sequence of characters, from the user input and returns its value.
+Reads a string, i.e.\ a sequence of characters, from the user input and returns its value.
 Requires two arguments, the first being the size of the string that will be read and the second being the string variable where the input will be stored.
 The function also returns a reference to that variable.

 ```c
 char * name;